Early Childhood:

 developmentally appropriate, straightforward, and easy to use.
 The assessment

-tool is called GOLD. https://teachingstrategies.com/product/gold/ The general
+tool is called GOLD.
+The general website: http://www.teachingstrategies.com

-The Denver Developmental Screening Test (DDST) II (1992).
-This
+The Denver Developmental Screening

-is a screener that looks at all four developmental areas and has been widely
+Test (DDST) II (1992).
+This is a screener that looks at all four

-used, especially by healthcare professionals, to screen for disabilities. http://denverii.com/
+professionals, to screen for disabilities.

-The Devereux Earl Childhood Assessment Initiative (DECA, 2nd ed.).
+The Devereux Earl Childhood Assessment Initiative

-emotional development.
+and emotional development.
 This site has many resources and offers training,

 information, and products, including research-based observational assessment